 AUMF Amendment Tabled, a Squandered Opportunity

-On September 13, the United States Senate voted (61-36) to table an amendment to the 2018 National Defense Authorization Act introduced by Sen. Rand Paul, which called for repealing the 2001 and 2002 Authorization for Use of Military Force (AUMF).
+On September 13, the United States Senate voted (61-36) to table an amendment to the 2018 National Defense Authorization Act introduced by Sen. Rand Paul, that called for repealing the 2001 and 2002 Authorizations for Use of Military Force (AUMF).

 Yasmine Taeb, FCNL Legislative Director for Human Rights and Civil Liberties made the following statement: